 Accessibility best practices for Shopify apps

 When you build an app, make design choices that help keep content accessible.
 An accessible app is designed so that it can be used by everyone, including people who rely on assistive technology.
-Accessibility for your app is essential to providing an inclusive experience for merchants and customers.
+Accessibility for your app is essential to providing an inclusive experience for app users and customers.

 The accessibility best practices for Shopify apps were created with the Web Content Accessibility Guidelines (WCAG) in mind.

 Accessibility testingAnchor link to section titled "Accessibility testing"

 You can test the accessibility of your app by using tools such as:

 Accessibility principlesAnchor link to section titled "Accessibility principles"